baigel2/people/content/en/post/hifz1.md

 # Five Minute Hifz.

-To make things easier, I will refer to the 'commiting to memory' stage as input and the 'recalling the verses' stage as recall.
+To make things easier, I will refer to the 'commiting to memory' stage as input and the 'recalling the verses from memory' stage as recall.
 There will also be a revision stage as you will see below.

 ## Stage 1: Input.